MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data2.md

 5. In **Upload**, select **Name your upload**, enter a name, select **Add an optional description**, and enter a description.
 6. Select one of the following options to add, change, or replace existing organizational data that’s already been uploaded.
 You can also select the applicable **Download a sample template** to help with file requirements:

-   * **Add new employees to existing organizational data** – Adds new employees to your existing organizational data.
+   * **Add new employees to existing organizational data** – This option is the same as the legacy _Append data_ option from past releases.
+It adds new employees to your existing organizational data.
 You can also use this option to add new attribute values and edit existing attribute values in the same upload.
 However, you must include all required attributes with the upload, including PersonId, ManagerId, Organization, and EffectiveDate.
 If EffectiveDate is not provided, the process automatically adds the upload date for all EffectiveDate values in the newly uploaded data.
    * **Add new data for existing employees** - Adds new attributes to existing employees' organizational data by uploading the minimum required attributes of PersonId and EffectiveDate (if not provided, the process automatically adds the upload date for all EffectiveDate values) along with the edited employee data.
 You can also use this option to add new attribute values and edit existing attribute values for existing employees in the same upload.
    * **Edit data for existing employees** - Edits the current attribute values for existing employees' organizational data by uploading the minimum required attributes of PersonId and EffectiveDate (if not provided, the process automatically adds the upload date for all EffectiveDate values in the newly uploaded data) along with the edited employee data.
    * **Delete data for existing employees** - Deletes attributes that are not required in the existing organizational data.
 In Existing attributes, select one or more attributes to remove, and then select Delete (trashcan) icon.
 You cannot delete any required attributes.
 When you see the message confirming the deletion, select Confirm or Cancel (only if you want to select different or additional attributes to delete).